When: Saturday, August 24, 2019. 10 AM to 5 PM

 September 21, 1:00, Common Ground Garden, Van Buren and 25th.
 Second Friendly location.
 Neighbors turned an unused street right of way into a beautiful neighborhood garden.
 Awesome social center.
 Workshops, work parties, eyes on the street, cooperative, neighborhood matching grants.
 Visit impressive food producing property across the street.

 Oct.
-TBA – Tour of Greenway sites in River Road Residents of River Road have adopted six sections of the Greenway.
+19, 11 AM, Tour of Greenway Sites in River Road – River Bike Path Meet at Stults and Bike Path, Bikes Recommended, Total distance 1 mile Residents of River Road have adopted six sections of the Greenway.
 Each person adopting has a written agreement with the city of Eugene to perform a set list of tasks and organize a set number of work parties to improve the condition of the site.
 Most sites focus on removing invasive species.
 One site had accomplished a significant amount of planting native species.
 One site is a restored 65 tree filbert grove.
-The tour will visit these sites.
+Another site features a new information Kiosk thanks to a neighborhood matching grant.